OpenCyphal/libcanard/CONTRIBUTING.md

 The library is intended for use in real-time high-integrity applications.
 It is paramount that its temporal properties and resource utilization are plain to model and predict statically.
 The code shall follow applicable high-reliability coding guidelines as explained later in this document.
-The implementation shall be fully compliant with the UAVCAN/CAN specification.
+The implementation shall be fully compliant with the Cyphal/CAN specification.

 The implementation and the API should be kept simple.
-There will be no high-level abstractions -- if that is desired, other implementations of UAVCAN should be used.
+There will be no high-level abstractions -- if that is desired, other implementations of Cyphal should be used.

 The library is intended for deeply embedded systems where the resources may be scarce.
 The ROM footprint is of a particular concern because the library should be usable with embedded bootloaders.